dbilitch/hello-world/README.txt

+June 15 2021

+OK, the desktop version would no longer login to github.
+I tried to remove and install the updated version, but it gets an error trying to install.

+The git shell seems to be still working.
+This comment is to test using the git command line to continue working with the github repositories.

+Prev text, date unknown

 This is a text file called README.txt.
 I created it because I don't have an application associated with .md files, which should just open in Notepad or